acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 (from https://stackoverflow.com/a/71215365/1516887)

 with plain `typescript`, you can even just use `tsc` cli, and configure your tsconfig.json as needed.
 You might need to target `modules` in a specific way depending on whether your library is browser facing, server facing, or universal.
 Make sure to enable sourcemaps and ship them.
 Similar can be achieved with babel CLI.
-This is one of the best approaches IMO, because having seperate files and neat sourcemaps vastly improves the debugging experience.
+This is one of the best approaches IMO, because having separate files and neat sourcemaps vastly improves the debugging experience.

 ### But I Need to Bundle Certain Dependencies Because of X Reason!